Fence Gates: Placement and Installation

 - Expandable gate handles should be molded from tough, high quality plastic with shockproof thickness for safe handling protection.

-Depending on gate location, you may need a 20,000-volt underground hookup wire to carry the electrical current under the gate opening to the other side.
+So the fence remains electrified, even when the gate is open, you will need a 20,000-volt underground hookup wire to carry the electrical current under the gate opening to the other side.
 We recommend putting the insulated wire inside some type of tubing (like PVC) underground so that over time rocks don't cut through the insulation.
-This allows the fence to remain electrified even when the gate is open.
 A non-electrified metal gate also requires an underground wire.